ajakef/gemlog/demo_QC/README.md

 - Copy the data to your computer and convert it, resulting in a folder structure as shown above.

 - Visually inspect some waveform data (this task is difficult to automate) using a viewer like PQL or the `Stream.plot()` method in obspy.
 A high-pass filter of at least 1 Hz is generally needed to find events efficiently.
 Find an event that is highly coherent among the different Gems' traces.
-Data should agree in timing (down to 0.01 sec), waveform shape, and spectrum shape.
+Data should agree in timing (down to 0.01 sec); this can be checked visually by zooming in on a high-frequency event (e.g., door slam) and filtering above 20 Hz.
+Additionally, data should agree in waveform shape and spectrum shape.

 - Finally, run `verify_huddle_test` as above, and check the report.